YU1ut/MixMatch-pytorch/README.md

 Two revised training functions are updated compared to the original forked [repository](https://github.com/YU1ut/MixMatch-pytorch).

 In addition, I adjusted the code structure of the original Pytorch implementation and made necessary notes for better understanding.

+train.py is the original Pytorch Implementation of [that](https://github.com/YU1ut/MixMatch-pytorch), which is trained on CIFAR-10 only.

 1. train_SSL.py